« View All Posts

 How Answering Services Work

-Determining the cost of an answering service shouldn’t be much different than determining the cost of a pair of shoes.
+Determining the cost of a call center’s service shouldn’t be much different than determining the cost of a pair of shoes, right?
 Yet, call centers have muddied the pricing waters.

-Though the majority of call centers now charge based on the time they spend working on your behalf, you should still know the differences between per-minute and per-call billing.
+Though most call centers now charge based on a per-minute basis, you should still know the differences between per-minute and per-call billing.

-Time-based pricing, on the other hand, tends to be a truer reflection of value.
-This pricing model is based on the time your partner actually spends supporting your business – whether answering or placing calls, sending texts or emails, or looking up information on your behalf.
-Some answering services will bill you for the time they spend on the phone.
-But keep in mind that their per-minute rate will likely be higher to accommodate the supplemental work they may also perform.
+Per-minute pricing, on the other hand, better reflects the value your business receives.
+This pricing model is based on the time your call center actually spends supporting your business.
+This could be through answering or placing calls, sending texts or emails, or looking up information on your behalf.
+But keep in mind that their per-minute rate will likely be higher to accommodate the supplemental work they may also perform outside their standard service plans.

 5 Standard Answering Service Plans

-The best-suited plan for your business depends on your specific needs.
-And every company is different.
-Answering service plans cover a large spectrum, from small to large, giving you the ability to choose a plan that’s in your sweet spot of call volume and needs.
+Answering service plans cover a large spectrum, from small businesses to multinational corporations.
+So, you have the ability to choose a plan that’s in your sweet spot of call volume and needs.

-The five plans outlined below are the typical sizes of plans.
+The five plans outlined below are the standard plans for answering services in 2024.
 But keep in mind that every call center is different.
-This is simply a general breakdown to help you determine how much you may spend for your answering services.
+This is simply a general breakdown to help you determine how much you may spend based on what we and our competitors charge.

 This plan is typically priced at a monthly rate, in addition to supplemental fees for extra services or minutes used.
 Cost ranges between $175 and $275/month, plus additional charges.

 This plan also is typically priced at a monthly rate with additional supplemental fees but is cheaper on a per-minute basis.
-It tends to be the most popular plan in terms of average usage for an answering service customer.
+It tends to be the most popular plan in terms of average usage.
 Cost ranges between $295 and $395/month, plus additional charges.

-The best value plan for companies with larger call volumes, this kind of plan can vary greatly in cost due to the many additional services you may want for your business.
+The best value plan for companies with around 250 calls, this kind of plan can vary greatly in cost due to the many additional services you may want for your business.
 Cost ranges between $549 and $649/month, plus additional charges.

-For companies with a large volume of calls, this plan would be a good starting point and varies in cost due to additional services necessary for a business this size.
+For companies with a large volume of calls - around 500.
+This plan would be a good starting point and varies in cost due to additional services necessary for a business this size.
 Cost ranges between $1,076 -$1,175/month, plus additional charges.

 Sometimes it's easier to digest the information when it's in a table, so we made one for you: